AshitMilne/Planet-III/semper-idem/Regnum Dei/Sine Qua Non/Virtualis.md

 Neither within our indigenous American communities was there any framework for exerting coercive power, nor was there any means or desire to project it outwardly.
 The boundedness of a tribe allows for discussion and the formulation of consensus.
 The details of a matter are transparently assessed, and together, the tribe creates a solution for a challenge.
 Even crimes such as murder required reparations to be made collectively, as if to stake the community to the persistence of a meaningful, long-lasted reconciliation.
 Information had currency, and it was worn on the sleeve.
 Disclosure did not have to be demanded by an individual in a relevant circumstance—it was common sense that transparency was required to generate a fair outcome that would have resilience.

-## Virtualis
+## Virtue
-Go back to the qualities that make intelligence a creative and resilient, life-giving anima:
+Going back to the useful properties, also known as virtues of being constituted with anima: aspects which make intelligence a creative and resilient, life-giving:

 - **A Connection:** A shared notion of commitment
 - **Empathy:** An understanding of the 'other,' distinct from oneself